 How do tanks fit in to winter training?

 We see three main training tools when you can’t be out on the water: ergs, weights, and tanks.
-Ergs are great for building aerobic capacity, but lousy for water feel, do nothing for technique or timing, and used alone can result in boats full of fit athletes who have poor technique, and no idea how to row together.
+Ergs are great for building aerobic capacity, but lousy for water feel.
+They do nothing for technique or timing, and used alone can result in boats full of fit athletes who have poor technique and no idea how to row together.
 Weights are best for building strength and explosive drive.
 Tanks are the best for technique, helping refine water feel, honing good catches and finishes, and working on timing throughout the stroke.

 You can put together your stern pair or your whole boat and see how they mesh together.
 If the three seat is slow with the hands you can teach her how to speed them up directly, and she can see herself doing it in a mirror—instead of saying “faster hands” 100 times from a coaching launch.